solana-labs/solana/docs/src/proposals/tiered-accounts-db-storage.md

      |      | |      |           |      |  |      |
      +------+ +------+           +------+  +------+

+Note that for the cold storage, it does not require files to be slot-range-partitioned.
+It can support pubkey-range-partitioned as well.

 ## Estimated Storage Saving
 For hot accounts, the storage saving comes from the improved on-disk account meta representation, optional fields design, account owner